 Amendment 1 requires the Technical Committee to conduct stock assessments every five years unless prompted by the completion of annual trigger exercises.
-The current primary trigger is based on landings data; however, catch-per-unit-effort (CPUE) will become the premier trigger for determining the necessity of stock assessments as the quality and quantity of these data improve.
-Maryland, Virginia, North Carolina, and Florida are aiming to develop commercial CPUE indices for the next stock assessment.

-For the landings trigger, Amendment 1 states that a stock assessment will be triggered if the most recent year's commercial or recreational landings are less than 70% of the previous two years' average landings (ASMFC 2005b).
-Completion of the trigger exercise in 2007 demonstrated that the 2006 commercial landings of Atlantic croaker did not trigger a stock assessment prior to the scheduled 2009 SEDAR assessment (See Table 6).
+The current primary trigger is based on landings data; however, catch-per-unit-effort (CPUE) will become the premier trigger as the quality and quantity of these data improve.
+Amendment 1 states that a stock assessment will be triggered if the most recent year's commercial or recreational landings are less than 70% of the previous two years' average landings (ASMFC 2005b).
+Completion of the trigger exercise in 2008 demonstrated that the 2007 landings of Atlantic croaker did not trigger an immediate stock assessment (See Table 6).